Poent/esp-env-sensor/README.md

 ```

 - **Cadence:** The loop publishes fresh readings once per minute.
 Implausible data triggers up to three retries before the firmware attempts sensor recovery.
-- **Supabase endpoints:** Readings are POSTed to `https://<your-project>.supabase.co/rest/v1/<table>` using the anon key for authentication.
+- **Supabase endpoints:** Readings are POSTed to `https://<your-project>.supabase.co/rest/v1/<table>` using your Supabase project's API key for authentication.
 Events follow the same pattern, defaulting to the `device_events` table unless overridden.
 - **Session correlation:** Each boot generates a unique session ID combining the ESP32 MAC address and a random value to correlate events in Supabase.

 ## Testing and Troubleshooting